marklogic/marklogic-kubernetes/docs/Local_Development_Tutorial.md

 -----

-To get local access to a pod you can run the following:
+Run the following command to see the logs on a specific pod :

 ```sh
 kubectl exec --stdin --tty {POD_NAME} -- /bin/bash
 ```
-The `{POD_NAME}` can be found with the `kubectl get pods` command
+The `{POD_NAME}` can be found with the `kubectl get pods` command.

-EX:
+For Example:
 ```sh
 > kubectl exec --stdin --tty marklogic-0 -- /bin/bash
 [marklogic_user@marklogic-0 /]$
 ```

 # Cleanup
-To cleanup a running cluster run the following commands
+To cleanup a running kubernetes cluster, run the following commands:
-- `helm uninstall <deployment_name>` EX: `helm uninstall marklogic-local-dev-env`
+- `helm uninstall <deployment_name>`
+  For Example: `helm uninstall marklogic-local-dev-env`
 - `minikube delete`